jredwards85/SICK_Lidar_CoLa2/README.md

 4. Select the device type (0 ...
 4).
 - EFI-pro: 0
 - EtherNet/IP: 1
-- EtherCAT: 2
 - PROFINET: 3
-- Standard Ethernet: 4 (e.g., for devices without an industrial fieldbus)
+- Standard Ethernet or EtherCAT: 4 (e.g., for devices without an industrial fieldbus or with EtherCAT)
 5. Select either full data output or custom data output.
 - Full data output provides the full scanning range, every scan and all data blocks
 - If selecting full data output, skip to step 11.